8483/notes/topics/testing/testing.md

     Testing single functions with no dependencies (thousands).

 -   **Integration test**
-    Testing single functions with dependencies i.e. functions that call other functions (couple).
+    Testing single functions with dependencies i.e. functions that call other functions (couple) Ex.
+Testing APIs.
 Does the combination of single functions work?

 -   **End-to-end (E2E) / UI test**
     Testing by simulating a literal manual UI interaction (few).